History and Trivia of Arepa | Complete Guide to Variations and Recipes [South American Cuisine]

 Enjoy the juicy flavor of pork and the spicy sauce for a punchy taste.

-This arrangement is popular for celebrations and Christmas.
+It's also a popular arrangement for celebrations and Christmas.

 5. Arepa Vegana